invopop/hashme/README.md

 Its a bit like ActiveRecord, but without all the messy database stuff, and of course you can nest to you're heart's content.

+A few situations where you might find Hashme useful:

+ * parsing incoming data from an API,
+ * defining documents that will be stored and reloaded from a file system, or,
+ * using a "json" field in a relational database with a bit more structure.

+Hashme adheres to ActiveModel and includes support validation, even of nested attributes with a `valid?` method.

 ## Installation

 Add this line to your application's Gemfile: